apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 ### 6.2.
 Upload ClinVar xRefs and trait mappings to the FTP

 Two files need to be uploaded to the FTP as feedback to ZOOMA: `clinvar_xrefs` (generated during the previous step) and `eva_clinvar` (containing the trait mappings, created during the evidence string generation).
 This file needs to be uploaded to the FTP.
-To do this, you will need to run `become ftpadmin /bin/bash` first from your personal account (*not* from `eva_etl` user).
+To do this, you will need to run `become <FTP administrative user> /bin/bash` first from your personal account.
+Please see [this document](https://www.ebi.ac.uk/seqdb/confluence/display/VAR/Simplified+EVA+FTP+SOP) for details on the FTP administrative user.
 After you do this, the environment will be wiped clean, so you'll need to re-apply it again (see “Set up environment” section at the top).

 ```bash
 # EXECUTE UNDER FTPADMIN